robocrax/inbox-pdf-save-and-rename/README.md

 ## For printing

-Additionally to automatically print the attachments, I'm using [benjamin-kromer](https://github.com/benjamin-kromer)'s [printHotfolder](https://github.com/benjamin-kromer/printHotfolder) python script: https://github.com/benjamin-kromer/printHotfolder/blob/master/printHotfolder.py but using Python 3
+Additionally to automatically print the attachments, I'm using [benjamin-kromer](https://github.com/benjamin-kromer)'s [printHotfolder](https://github.com/benjamin-kromer/printHotfolder) python script idea but using Python 3